-As soon as you have a local address, local phone number, and email address, please give this information to our Graduate Coordinator, Hannah McMillan (email@example.com).
+As soon as you have a local address, local phone number, and email address, please give this information to the Graduate Coordinator, Jennifer Parker (email@example.com).
 In addition:

 - Download and familiarize yourself with the Graduate Student Handbook.